About

 Board Member

-Kristie Hadley, a native of the Eastern Panhandle, is a Sr. Vice President/Market Leader at BCT (Bank of Charles Town), with more than 29 years' experience in the financial industry.
-Kristie, her husband Keith and three daughters reside in Hedgesville.
-She is actively involved in her church, Airborne Church, along with several non-profit organizations; Children's Home Society, the Berkeley County BackPack program, Mountain State Apple Harvest Festival, Martinsburg Sunrise Rotary, and Women of Distinction Committee.
-She is an active member of the Community Bankers of WV and awarded the Robert “Bob” F. Baronner Jr. Outstanding Community Banker Award in 2019.
-For her contributions to the Eastern Panhandle community, she was awarded Musselman High Outstanding Alumni in 2019 and the Girl Scouts Nation’s Capital “Women of Distinction” honor in 2024.
-She contributes her successes by following the quote; “You have two hands, one to help yourself and the second to help others.”
+Kristie Hadley, a native of the Eastern Panhandle, serves as the President & CEO of the Martinsburg-Berkeley County Chamber of Commerce.
+She resides in Hedgesville with her husband, Keith, where they raised their three daughters.
+Kristie is deeply involved in her church, Airborne Church, and actively supports several nonprofit organizations, including the Children's Home Society, the Berkeley County BackPack Program, and the Martinsburg Sunrise Rotary.
+Before leading the Chamber, Kristie spent 31 years in banking.
+She was an active member of the Community Bankers of West Virginia and received the Robert "Bob" F. Baronner Jr. Outstanding Community Banker Award in 2019.
+Her dedication to the Eastern Panhandle has been recognized through multiple honors, including the Musselman High School Outstanding Alumni Award in 2019 and the Girl Scouts Nation's Capital "Women of Distinction" award in 2024.
+Kristie attributes her success to a guiding philosophy: "You have two hands-one to help yourself and the second to help others."

 Anne Washington